abdelrahman-tarek-0/Express-API-Template/README.md

 - add a database (mongoDB or postgreSQL)
 - add a database migration system
 - add a authentication system
+- add test unit with jasmine or jest
 <br />